bt-glv/nvim-config/doc/neovim_lua_functions.md

 > Ex: xn xt

-x       -> Makes the function wait till all keys are fed t       -> keys will be handles as if they where typed n       -> ""do not remap keys""
+x       -> Makes the function wait till all keys are fed t       -> keys will be handled as if they where typed n       -> ""do not remap keys""

 > More about: